 This post is another in a series based upon Elmore Leonard’s advice to refrain from writing the parts that readers tend to skip.
 In previous posts, I talked about excessive and/or unnecessary description, pointless transitions and bathroom breaks, and dialogue.
 Initially, I couldn’t believe that some readers skipped dialogue, but it seems to be true. […]Read more "The Parts Readers Skip: Unnecessary Scenes & Info Dumps"

 I set all of this up in my previous VERSUS post.
 Sixty-four classic music albums that I have owned, separated into eight divisions (of eight albums each, naturally), with the overall winner of each division, after a series of head-to-head battles, moving on to face the winners of the other divisions.
 I’ve separated the entire […]Read more "VERSUS: Episode 2: Division I: Rock Album Deathmatch: And the Winner Is . . ."

 Welcome to my First-Watch of the original 30 episodes of the 1990-91 television series Twin Peaks.
 Below are the bulletpointed notes I jotted down while watching the episode “Arbitrary Law.”
 On this day in history, Ty Detmer, the Brigham Young quarterback, wins the 56th Heisman Trophy.
-He played professionally in the NFL for fourteen seasons, […]Read more "Welcome to Twin Peaks:/\/\ First-Watch Recap: Season 1: Ep.
-1.5 “The One-Armed Man” (Original airdate Thursday, May 3, 1990) — a review"
+He played professionally in the NFL for fourteen seasons, […]Read more "Welcome to Twin Peaks:/\/\ First-Watch Recap: Season 2: Ep.
+2.9 “Arbitrary Law” (Original airdate Saturday, December 1, 1990) — a review"